Skip to content

 14 min read

 While building a neural network, one key decision is selecting the Activation Function for both the hidden layer and the output layer.
-Activation functions decide whether a neuron should be activated.
-Before diving into the activation function, you should have prior knowledge of the following topics
+It is a mathematical function applied to the output of a neuron.
+It introduces non-linearity into the model, allowing the network to learn and represent complex patt

 8 min read